The conversion updates tool lets advertisers view recommendations, make changes, and save updates without manually editing each conversion.

 Shifted to automated recommendations with review-based language.
 Users could see exactly what would change before approving, dramatically reducing cognitive load while maintaining transparency.

-After validating this change with engineering, I spotted another opportunity to help advertisers understand what was happening.
-While working on the performance warnings, I realized we were asking people to approve changes without showing them the potential impact upfront.
+After validating this with engineering, I spotted another opportunity.
+While working on performance warnings, I realized we were asking people to approve changes without showing the potential impact upfront.

-After I made my own pass of the performance fluctuations, I made a mockup of how we can share the performance fluctuations on the review and update page.
-I shared the updates with my design partner, and we presented the proposal to our product and engineering partners.
+I made a mockup of how to share performance fluctuations on the review and update page.
+I shared updates with my design partner, and we presented the proposal to our product and engineering partners.

 Performance fluctuation communication explorations showing table format (left) and dialog format (right).